Mission - 7460 Hurd Street

 • After attending the first informational session today, I have few unanswered questions: 1. why was a wood build chosen as opposed to the shipping containers model, when we all know about the cost of construction lumber skyrocketing in the past few years?

-Zuzana Tyc asked about 3 years ago
+Zuzana Tyc asked over 3 years ago

 Thank you for participating in our session and your question.
 Modular housing is faster to construct thereby shortening the construction time and reducing disruption and noise to neighbours.
 Modular housing provides safe, individual units for shelter guests.
 This provides independence and can help residents progress to that next stage of housing.
 Examples of recent modular supportive housing can be seen with The Nest and at Guildford, both in Surrey.